De La Salle University: Research

 Based on Scopus-indexed papers, De La Salle University was named the country's most productive research university in March 2020.
 In 2019, DLSU published over 600 Scopus-indexed publications, the most by any Philippine institution in a single calendar year.
 DLSU's publications account for almost 15% of the nation's research output.

 DLSU had 4,113 indexed publications in the database by June 2020, which was the second-highest number among Philippine higher education institutions (HEIs).
-According to Scopus' most recent citation database, DLSU's 2019 statistics were 729, keeping it as the country's top research institution.
+According to Scopus's most recent citation database, DLSU's 2019 statistics were 729, keeping it as the country's top research institution.

+In September 2024, a student from the university won the 2024 James Dyson Award in the Philippines for his underground monitoring system that provides real-time video feeds of the Earth's subsurface.
+In September 2025, three of the university's professors were included in Research.com's list of World's Best Scientists 2025 in their respective fields.

 Student life

 As of 2010, the Council of Student Organizations, a union of DLSU-accredited student organizations, had 39 members.
 Founded in 1974, the council oversees implementation of university-wide activities, such as annual freshmen welcoming.

 The LaSallian (first published in 1960) and Ang Pahayagang Plaridel (Tagalog for The Plaridel Newspaper; first published in 1984) are the official student newspapers of the university.
 The two, written in English and Filipino respectively, are among the four periodicals managed by the Student Media Office.
 Other student media groups managed by the Student Media Office include the Malate Literary Portfolio, Green & White, Green Giant FM, and Archers Network.